Rachelz85/starwars-quiz/README.md

 ## Technologies
 The following technologies were used in the development of this project:
 - **GitHub**: Source control and project repository.
-- **Codeanywhere**: Cloud development space for creating and testing the game.
+- **Gitpod**: Cloud development space for creating and testing the game.
 - **Python**: The programming language used to build the game.
 - **Heroku**: Deployment and hosting of the game.